rshreeshabhat/AutoBot/readme.md

     ollama --version
     ```

-    Pull the TinyLlama model using the following command:
+    Pull the Deepseek-R1 model using the following command:
+    Deepseek-R1:
     ```sh
-    ollama pull tinyllama
+    ollama pull deepseek-r1:8b
     ```

     You can use any Ollama model, just make adjustments in the code to reflect the new model.
-Here I am using tinyllama as it is a very lightweight and CPU-friendly model.

-    If you have a high performance PC with a good GPU you can also use Deepseek-R1:
-    ```sh
-    ollama pull deepseek-r1:8b
-    ```

 3. Create a `.env` file in the root directory and add your Discord bot token: